UW-Madison-DSI/carbonGPT/data/markdowns/Wang et al., 2022.md

 # 2.6.
 Quantitative PCR

-To assess prokaryotic and fungal gene copy number as a proxy for absolute abundance, quantitative PCR (qPCR) was performed on each DNA sample using the universal primers 515F (5′-GTGCCAGCMGCCGCGGTAA-3′) and 806R (5′-GGAC- TACHVGGGTWTCTAAT-3′) for the 16S rRNA gene (Rubin et al., 2014) and ITS1F (5′-CTTGGTCATTTAGAGGAAGTAA-3′) and ITS2 (5′-GCTGCGTTCTTCATCGATGC-3′) for the fungal Internal Transcribed Spacer (ITS) region (De Beeck et al., 2014). qPCR was performed in 20 μL reaction mixtures containing 10 μL SsoAdvanced Universal SYBR Green Supermix (Biorad, Hercules, CA, USA), 0.5 μM each primer, and 10 ng sample DNA.
-Reactions were carried out on a BioRad CFX Connect System (Biorad, Hercules, CA, USA) and amplification of the 16S rRNA gene consisted of an initial denaturation of 95◦C for 3 min, followed by 39 cycles of 95◦C for 10 s and 60◦C for 30 s.
+To assess prokaryotic and fungal gene copy number as a proxy for absolute abundance, quantitative PCR (qPCR) was performed on each DNA sample using the universal primers 515F (5′-GTGCCAGCMGCCGCGGTAA-3′) and 806R (5′-GGAC-TACHVGGGTWTCTAAT-3′) for the 16S rRNA gene (Rubin et al., 2014) and ITS1F (5′-CTTGGTCATTTAGAGGAAGTAA-3′) and ITS2 (5′-GCTGCGTTCTTCATCGATGC-3′) for the fungal Internal Transcribed Spacer (ITS) region (De Beeck et al., 2014). qPCR was performed in 20 μL reaction mixtures containing 10 μL SsoAdvanced Universal SYBR Green Supermix (Biorad, Hercules, CA, USA), 0.5 μM each primer, and 10 ng sample DNA.
+Reactions were carried out on a BioRad CFX Connect System (Biorad, Hercules, CA, USA) and amplification of the 16S rRNA gene consisted of an initial denaturation of 95◦C for 3 min, followed by 39 cycles of 95◦C for 10 s and 60 ◦C for 30 s.
 # D. Wang et al.

 # Geoderma 427 (2022) 116117